An illustration of the fragment feature of ADF.

 # The Atoms records contain also a specification of the fragments to which the

 # respective atoms belong: four different CO fragments.
-No fragment is specified
+The Basis key is used

 # for the Ni atom, which implies that it is a fragment on its own.